More Than a Footnote : Canadian Women You Should Know

 Karin Wells

-Karin Wells grew up in BC and now lives in south west Ontario.
-She is best known as a CBC radio documentary maker and is a three time recipient of the Canadian Association of Journalist documentary award.
+Karin Wells grew up in BC and now lives in eastern Ontario.
+She is best known as a CBC radio documentary maker and is a three time recipient of the Canadian Association of Journalists documentary award.
 Her work has been heard on radio networks around the world and has been recognized by the United Nations.
 Wells worked – briefly – as a line worker in a pea factory, a school teacher, and an actor.
 She is also a lawyer and in 2011 was inducted into the University of Ottawa’s Common Law Honour Society.